-Discussion of Part Optimization
+<b>Discussion of Part Optimization</b>

-We hopes to use earthworms and Bacillus subtilis to treat lead contaminated farmland.
-During this process, we added a kill switch for the engineered bacteria in order to ensure the biological safety.
+We hope to use earthworms and <b><i>Bacillus subtilis</b></i> to treat lead contaminated farmland.
+During this process, we added a kill switch to the engineered bacteria in order to ensure the biological safety.
 When the engineered bacteria are discharged into the environment, they will be killed.
 We used the toehold switch as an "AND" gate to realize the spatiotemporal specific expression of toxin proteins.
-In our design, we need a large amount of trigger RNA to be induced by anaerobic conditions in the intestine of earthworm to turn on the kill switch in the later stage.
-In this process, we need to improve the stability of trigger RNA and extend its half-life.
-Through team communication, we found that OUC-CHINA’s design just met our needs.
-OUC team enhanced the stability of trigger RNA by adding hairpin structure at the 5 ‘end of trigger RNA.
+In our design, we need a large amount of trigger RNA to be induced by anaerobic conditions in the intestine of earthworms to turn on the kill switch in the later stage.
+In this process, we need to <b>improve the stability of trigger RNA and extend its half-life.</b> Through team communication, we found that OUC-CHINA’s design just met our needs.
+OUC team enhanced the stability of trigger RNA by adding hairpin structure at the 5 ‘end of trigger RNA in September.
 We have carried out in-depth communication and cooperation with OUC-CHINA, and referred to the hairpin sequence provided by them, and realized the optimized design of trigger RNA.

-Collaboration with NJtech_China
+<b>Collaboration with NJTech_China</b>